jyoungblood/pocketdocs/README.md

 check out the demo: https://jyoungblood.github.io/pocketdocs

+everything you need is in index.html if you want to remove the cdn links and use the local versions, that's fine too

 [ ] include a screenshot once the boilerplate is looking good

 HTML template for a single-page docs site.
 Incorporates bolt.css and code blocks w/ highlight.js